-- Have them follow the instructions to write a program that will drive their robot to the Crane and activate it.
+- Have them follow the instructions to write a program to drive their robot to the Crane and activate it.

 - Have each team practice lining up their robot and sending it on a mission to activate the Crane.

-- Ask if they noticed anything that they should be especially aware of for this mission (e.g. the crane can be rotated before activating so that it drops the building module in a different location).
+- Ask if they noticed anything they should be especially aware of for mission (e.g., the crane can be rotated before activating so that it drops the building module in a different location).